 “Nati proved to be an interpreter capable of combining the virtuosic part with the more emotional one, a great control of the stage mixed with a touch and a careful care of the dynamics, always impeccably rendered.
 Even in the most inaccessible passages he was able to maintain a high expressiveness, making his instrument sing the themes of the piece with a constant quality, from the most placid to the most furious.”
 [Rome, 2018]

-He gave concerts all around Italy and Europe (Spain, Netherlands, Austria, Croatia, France).
-In addition, he recently performed in a series of recitals in Japan and Korea, always with great success within audience and critics.
+He has given recitals throughout Italy and Europe (Spain, France, Netherlands, Austria, Sweden, Croatia, Romania).
+In addition, he recently performed in a series of recitals in Japan and Korea, performing a repertoire ranging from Renaissance to contemporary music, always with great success within audience and critics.
 He has been invited in TV and radio broadcasts, such as the prestigious Radio4 in Amsterdam and Cremona1 TV.

 In recent years he participated and got awarded in various national and international competitions, such as “Tokyo International Guitar Competition”, “Fernando Sor”,“Classical Guitar Competition of Finland”, “Alirio Diaz”, “Enrico Mercatali”, “Mottola”,“Claxica”, “Città di Gargnano”, “Giulio Rospigliosi”, “Ferdinando Carulli”, “José Tomàs – Villa de Petrer” (Petrer, Spain).